ArctosDB/documentation-wiki/_how_to/Barcode-Supplies.markdown

 ## Suppliers:

-University of Alaska Museum of the North and Museum of Southwestern Biology use [Electronic Imaging Materials](http://barcode-labels.com/) for their barcoding needs.
+University of Alaska Museum of the North, Museum of Southwestern Biology, and Ocean Genome Legacy use [Electronic Imaging Materials](http://barcode-labels.com/) for their barcoding needs.
 A few other options are [BarcodesInc](http://www.barcodesinc.com/), [Barcode Giant](http://www.barcodegiant.com/), [CILS International](http://www.cils-international.com/us/), or [eBarcode](http://www.ebarcode.com/).

 ## There are two options to generating physical barcodes.
 As with both options, be aware of possible duplicates whether ordering duplicated numbers or printer error.